dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.11/overview.md

 ```

 ### Control how your components are edited
 An obvious requirement for page editors is that they need to allow users to edit components.
-With Craft.js, you control the process of which these components should be edited.
+With PageZilla, you control the process of which these components should be edited.

 In the following example, when the user clicks on a component, we'll display a modal that requires the user to input a value for the `text` prop.
 As the input value changes, the component will be re-rendered with updated prop.